gtharp/Jenny-Allergy-App/README.md

 ### Updates

-So far the only real updates I have made here are getting this connected to a github repository and finally getting all of that to work.
+V1: Getting this connected to a github repository and finally getting all of that to work.
+V2: Making a web app that shows the current pollen count for san antonio on the current day.